 How Much Weight Can Your Floor Take?

 Again, it will depend on the construction of the building you live in.
 But a properly built floor should easily support 50 lbs per square foot.
 So in a room that’s 100 square feet, that’s 5,000 lbs of weight needed before you risk structural damage!
-So you don’t need to worry about suddenly crashing uninvited into your downstairs neighbor’s dinner party.
+So, you don’t need to worry about suddenly crashing uninvited into your downstairs neighbor’s dinner party.

-Some Common Problems & Their Solutions
+Some Common Upstairs Treadmill Problems And Their Solutions

 Most of the sound we hear reaches us through the air.
 But the air is a relatively poor conductor of sound waves.
 Solid objects can carry sound both quicker and more forcefully than air does.
 What sounds moderately loud to you can be deafening to others elsewhere in a building.